slongietti/Volare.Solutions.Leo/README.md

 - Hosts `http://localhost:3001` (configurable via `PROXY_PORT`).
 - Provides endpoints for health (`/api/ping`), login, MFA verification, baby-token lookup, and a streaming proxy for the Nanit HLS feed.
 - Normalizes headers, forwards cookies/tokens, and pipes the secure stream back to the front end.
+- This is exposed indirectly the web application via the `nginx.config` file that proxies /api to port 3001 of the internal (localhost) server.
+- That configuration file is observed by the `Dockerfile` for the UI.
+The API has its own Dockerfile and image.

 ### Local setup
 1. Install dependencies: